Lim Kay Tong: Career

 In 2014, Lim starred as a fortune teller in HBO (Asia)'s original series, Grace, for which he won the Asian Television Award for Best Supporting Actor for the second time in December 2015.
 In October, he became the first local star to grace the cover of Esquire Singapore.
 In the same month, it was revealed that Lim will play founding Prime Minister Lee Kuan Yew in the upcoming film celebrating Singapore's Golden Jubilee, 1965.
 Lim said, "Lee Kuan Yew is a corner of the story.
 He frames the timeline, as to when the events take place.
 It is not overwhelmingly undoable, because it's just a handful of appearances stretched over the time in 1965 and maybe one other scene when he is much older.
 I overcame my cowardice, and said, 'Let's give it a go and see what happens.'"

 In February 2015, Lim reunited with his Growing Up co-star Wee Soon Hui to play husband and wife again in the Channel 5 telemovie Love is Love: Sunset.

 In July 2015, Lim portrayed Singapore's first prime minister Lee Kuan Yew in the historical film 1965, including a re-enactment of the iconic press conference when Lee announced that Singapore would be separated from Malaysia.
 In the same month, Lim read Lee Kuan Yew quotes, paired with music, during a one-night performance with the Singapore Chinese Orchestra.

 In August 2015, Lim played the lead role in okto's TV movie, Second Chances, about a group of old folks who break out of an old folks’ home.

 In early 2016, Lim played one of the lead roles, Allen, in Ying J. Tan's feature film, Rough Mix.

 From 2017 to 2018, Lim worked on two Singtel advertisement campaigns.
 He narrated the telecommunications company's "Power On" video series in 2017, and in 2018, starred in their hit Chinese New Year short film, "Mr Lim’s Reunion Dinner".
 In 2020, Lim returned as the narrator of Singtel's National Day short film.

 In 2019, Lim gave an acting masterclass as part of Manulife Singapore's “Stop the Drama” advertisement.

+In 2021, Lim reunited with fellow cast members of Growing Up for the TV programme On the Red Dot.
+He re-appeared on the same show in 2025 to discuss his role in Mee Pok Man with the film's director Eric Khoo.

+In 2025, Lim returns to the big screen in the lead role of The Old Man And His Car, Michael Kam's debut feature premiering at the Tokyo International Film Festival.
+Lim plays Hock, a widower who has to part with his beloved car before moving to Canada.